 During the year, the District revised the annual operating budget.
-Budget revisions were made to address and correct the original budgets to reflect more accurately the sources and uses of funding for the School District.
-Budget revisions made during the fiscal year were routine in nature and were insignificant when compared to total revenues and expenditures of the District.
+Budget revisions made during the fiscal year were routine in nature and were insignificant when compared to the total revenues and expenditures of the district.

 A schedule showing the original and final budget amounts compared to the District's actual financial activity for the General Fund and each major special revenue fund is provided in this report as required supplementary information.